Support homeXenium Onboard AnalysisAnalysis

 fov_nameName of the field of view (FOV) that the transcript falls within

-nucleus_distanceThe distance between the transcript and the cell centroid in µm based on segmentation mask boundaries.
+nucleus_distanceThe distance between the transcript and the nearest nucleus boundary in µm based on segmentation mask boundaries.
+The nearest nucleus may not necessarily belong to the cell that the transcript is assigned to.
 Transcripts localized within the nucleus have a distance of 0.0 µm.

 codeword_indexAn integer index for each codeword used to decode transcripts (same value as codewords in the gene_panel.json file).